 - Inner Tubes designed for mountain bikes with 27.5 inch (650B) wheels: LifeLine 27.5"/650B MTB Inner Tube

 - Inner Tubes designed for mountain bikes with 29 inch (29er) wheels: LifeLine 29er MTB Inner Tube

 We also have even better value 5 packs of LifeLine Tubes available, for a bulk-buy discount.

 What are the advantages of latex inner tubes?

 Latex inner tubes are an alternative to the standard butyl rubber inner tubes that are commonplace in the market.

-The benefit of a latex tube, is that saves weight, and the more supple nature of the material can give a smoother ride feel, as it can react better to road surfaces changes.
+The benefit of a latex tube, is that they save weight, and the more supple nature of the material can give a smoother ride feel as it reacts better to road surface changes.

-The disadvantages of latex tubes, is that they are a little trickier to fit; with a tendency to get caught between the tyre bead and the rim.
+The disadvantage of latex tubes is that they are a little trickier to fit, with a tendency to get caught between the tyre bead and the rim.
 They also leak air more than butyl, so you need to top them up more often.